dormroomfund/eng-apps/README.md

 Please include the following information, in a valid JSON blob stored in `application.json`.
 Please use the keys in [the example](applications/yasyf/application.json).

-You can optionally encrypt this file using the instructions at the bottom of this document, in which case you would name the file `application.json.enc`.

   - First Name
   - Last Name
   - Email